Humus is the blood, the life of your garden soil. Every gardener’s primary concern should be to make year-by-year improvements to their soil.

 Humus is the crumbly, loose material resulting from the decay of: peatmoss, grass clippings, leaf compost, wood chips, decayed sawdust, garden waste or any other types of organic material.

-Aside from adequate drainage, good soil is the basic requirement for growing satisfactory flowers, fruits and vegetables.
+Aside from adequate drainage, soil fertility is the basic requirement for satisfying plant growth with flowers, fruits and vegetables.
 Actually, to most of us “good” soil IS a matter of sufficient humus.

 Why Is Humus Important?